-Update 2018: How do I love this movie.
-If Altman’s oneiric fluctuations and clouded truths are as wonderfully resistant to crystallization as always, they eventually sour into full-on psychotropic nightmare by the film’s end as Altman holds life in Janus-faced state of simultaneous free-fall and resting haunt.
-It won’t be for everyone, but catching its wave-length is uniquely rewarding precisely because it is so slippery, its mind so hauntingly unquiet, ever-still but always subtly shifting with a frightening lack of clarification.
+Update 2018: How I do love this movie.
+If Altman’s oneiric fluctuations and clouded truths are as wonderfully resistant to crystallization as always, they eventually sour into full-on psychotropic nightmare.
+By the film’s end, Altman holds life in a Janus-faced state of simultaneous free-fall and resting haunt.
+It won’t be for everyone, but catching this film’s wave-length is uniquely rewarding precisely because it is so slippery, its mind so hauntingly unquiet, ever-still but always subtly shifting with a frightening lack of clarification.

 Robert Altman is not about to be forgotten.
 The man directed a proper handful of esteemed classics in the early ’70s and surged back into the limelight in the early ’90s with a pair of brusquely bitter late-period highlights.
 For good or ill, however, the greater film community tends to look sideways whenever a good portion of his lengthy, dense filmography is on trial.
 Say, for instance, anything between 1976 and 1991, a period in which the director made almost a baker’s dozen of fresh films for dissection, many of them rightfully moved past but quite a number truly audacious, brash, deeply personal, and worthy of analysis in their own way.
 It’s strange to call Robert Altman “underrated”, but the man made a lot of films, and sometimes it seems as if those who love him think time got lost between the early ’70s and its twenty-year later counterpart, the early ’90s.